Home tests with lab evaluation – what really matters

 Advantages:

 However: The reliability is often limited.
-Self-tests usually provide only yes or no and can be influenced by user errors.
-For more complex issues such as nutrient deficiencies, hormone status, or infections, such Yes/No answers are not sufficient.
+Self-tests usually provide only yes or no and can be affected by user error.
+For more complex issues such as nutrient deficiencies, hormone status, or infections, such yes/no answers are not sufficient.

 What is a self-collection lab test?